2600hz/kazoo/applications/crossbar/doc/aaa.md

 * `accounting_avp_translation -> attribute`: An attribute name in the dictionary.
 This attribute name will be translated to corresponding key name on a response processing.
 Required.
 * `accounting_avp_translation -> request_value_regexp`: Regular expression used for extracting needed part of the request value.
 Required part of the value can be extracted using round brackets (regex group).
 Required.
 * `accounting_avp_translation -> attr_value_regexp`: Regular expression used for extracting needed part of the response AVP value.
 Required part of the value can be extracted using round brackets (regex group).
 Required.
+* `block_accounting`: Section responsible for avoiding accounting operations via Circlemaker, so no requests will be sent to RADIUS server.
+* `block_accounting -> channel`: Entry described type of channel which will be blocked 1.1. `inbound` - inbound channel
+    1.2. `outbound` - outbound channel
+    2.1. `internal` - internal channel
+    2.2. `external` - external channel
+* `block_authz`: Section responsible for avoiding authz operations via Circlemaker.
+All authz operations of the blocked types will be bypassed and authorized without request to RADIUS server.
+* `block_authz-> channel`: Entry described type of channel which will be blocked 1.1. `inbound` - inbound channel
+    1.2. `outbound` - outbound channel
+    2.1. `internal` - internal channel
+    2.2. `external` - external channel

 ## Dictionary document structure